 If you've ever applied for a credit card, leased a car, or obtained a loan for a home, you know that credit scores count.

 The truth?
 Credit scores count for car insurance too.

 Many U.S. car insurance companies use credit-based insurance scores to help determine risk.
 (Unless you live in Massachusetts, Hawaii, or California, where the practice has been banned.)
 And studies have shown that there's good reason to use credit-based scoring in developing rates.

 The difference between credit-based insurance scores and credit scores

-Credit scores are determined based on your job history, income, and credit history, and are used by lending institutions to determine how likely it is that you'll repay a loan on time.
+Credit scores are determined based on information from your credit report and are used by lending institutions to determine how likely it is that you'll repay a loan on time.
 Credit scores determine interest rates and loan qualifications.

 Credit-based insurance scores don't factor in your job, income history, gender, or any other personal information.
 Car insurance companies use them to determine the likelihood of an insurance claim in the future.

 To establish eligibility for payment plans and to help determine insurance rates, most U.S. insurance companies, including Esurance, use credit-based insurance scores, along with your driving history, claims history, and many other factors.
 It's worth noting that companies can't use these scores in California, Hawaii, and Massachusetts.

 If you have a high credit-based insurance score, an excellent driving history, and zero claims on your record, you'll qualify for low rates.
 Of course, your score is only one of many factors used to calculate your premium.
 If you have an excellent insurance score but a less-than-stellar driving history, for example, you might be considered riskier to insure.